M Winkworth PLC Corporate governance and current constitutional documents

 As companies evolve, the mix of skills and experience required on the board will change, and board composition will need to evolve to reflect this change.

-The Non-executives are professionally qualified and have considerable property, estate agency and franchise experience and expertise.
+The Non-executives are professionally qualified and have considerable financial expertise and experience of the property sector.

-The chairman and CEO consider the balance of skills, knowledge and experience on the board and make appropriate recommendations for consideration by the whole board.
+The Chair and CEO consider the balance of skills, knowledge and experience on the board and make appropriate recommendations for consideration by the whole board.

 Where new Board appointments are considered, a search is conducted, and the board examines every candidate on the basis of their experience and suitability.
 Appointments are made on the basis of merit alone.
 The Board also considers succession planning.